BluEye-Robotics/blueye.sdk/docs/video/downloading-videos.md

-Videos can be downloaded from the drone through the mobile app or by using the [`Blueye file transfer`](https://www.blueyerobotics.com/Software/FileTransfer) desktop application for Windows and macOS.
+Videos can be downloaded from the drone through the mobile app or by using the [`Blueye file transfer`](https://www.blueyerobotics.com/Software/FileTransfer) desktop application for Windows, Mac OS and Linux.